-If it’s your first time in Great Britain, your gazillionth or you live here, you’ll have soon realised that there’s so much more to our great island than just London.
-Now, that’s not saying London is bad (it’s probably one of my favourite cities in the world) but we are so lucky to have such a huge heap of epic places that make our island so special, which you’ll definitely see if you’re planning one of your very own road trips across Great Britain.
+If it’s your first time here, your gazillionth or you live here, you’ll have soon realised that there’s so much more to Great Britain than just London.
+We are so lucky to have such a huge heap of epic places that make our island so special, which you’ll definitely see if you’re planning one of your very own road trips across Great Britain.

 That’s why we wanted to show you some of the best road trips in Great Britain that we think you might like.